qjiangzhao/TEtrimmer/USAGE.md

  --crop_end_win INTEGER     Window size used for the end-cropping process.
 Used with the --crop_end_thr option.
 Default:
                  20
  --crop_end_thr FLOAT     The crop end function will convert each nucleotide in the multiple sequence alignment into a
                  proportion value.
-This function will iteratively choose a slide window and sum up the proportion numbers at each end of each sequence of the MSA.
+This function will iteratively choose a sliding window and sum up the proportion numbers at each end of each sequence of the MSA.
 The algorithm will continue until the sum of proportions at the respective end of the MSA is larger than <crop_end_thr>.
 Nucleotides in the consensus sequence below
                  <crop_end_thr> will be converted to -.
 The recommended value is 0.8 * <crop_end_win>.
 Default: 16